Online Sampling and Decision Making with Low Entropy: Further related work

 \paragraph{Prophet Inequality.} In prophet inequality, we are initially given $n$ distributions for each of the numbers in the sequence.
 Then, similar to the secretary problem setting, we observe the numbers one by one, and can stop the sequence at any point and select the most recent observation.
 The goal is to maximize the ratio between the expected value of the selected number and the expected value of the maximum of the sequence.
-This problem was first introduced by Krengel-Sucheston~\cite{krengel1977semiamarts,krengel1978semiamarts}, for which they gave a tight $1/2$-approximation algorithm.
-Later on, the research investigating the relation between prophet inequalities and online auctions was initiated by the work of the Hajiaghayi, Kleinberg, and Sandholm~\cite{hajiaghayi2007automated}.
+This problem was first introduced by Krengel-Sucheston~\cite{krengel1977semiamarts,krengel1978semiamarts}, for which they gave a tight $1/2$-competitive algorithm.
+Later on, the research investigating the relation between prophet inequalities and online auctions was initiated by Hajiaghayi, Kleinberg, and Sandholm~\cite{hajiaghayi2007automated}.
 In particular this work considers the multiple-choice variant of the problem in which a selection of $k$ numbers is allowed and the goal is to maximize the ratio between the sum of the selected numbers and the sum of the $k$ maximum numbers.
-The best result on this topic is due to Alaei~\cite{alaei2014bayesian} who gives a $(1-{1}/{\sqrt{k+3}})$-approximation algorithm.
+The best result on this topic is due to Alaei~\cite{alaei2014bayesian} who gives a $(1-{1}/{\sqrt{k+3}})$-competitive algorithm.
 This factor almost matches the lower bound of $1-\Omega(\sqrt{1/k})$ already known from the prior work of Hajiaghayi et al.~\cite{hajiaghayi2007automated}.
 Motivated by applications in online ad-allocation, Alaei, Hajiaghayi and Liaghat~\cite{AHL13} study the bipartite matching variant of prophet inequality and achieve the tight factor of $1/2$.
 Feldman et al.~\cite{feldman2015combinatorial} study the generalizations of the problem to combinatorial auctions in which there are multiple buyers and items and every buyer, upon her arrival, can select a bundle of available items.
 Using a posted pricing scheme they achieve the same tight bound of $1/2$.
-Furthermore, Kleinberg and Weinberg~\cite{KW-STOC12} study the problem when a selection of multiple items is allowed under a given set of matroid feasibility constraints and present a $1/2$-approximation algorithm.
+Furthermore, Kleinberg and Weinberg~\cite{KW-STOC12} study the problem when a selection of multiple items is allowed under a given set of matroid feasibility constraints and present a $1/2$-competitive algorithm.
 Yan \cite{yan2011mechanism} improves this bound to $1-1/e\approx 0.63$ when the arrival order can be determined by the algorithm.
-More recently Liu, Paes Leme, P{\'{a}}l, Schneider, and Sivan~\cite{DBLP:conf/sigecom/LiuLPSS21} obtain the first Efficient PTAS (i.e., a $1+\epsilon$ approximation for any constant $\epsilon> 0$) when the arrival order can be determined by the algorithm.
+More recently Liu, Paes Leme, P{\'{a}}l, Schneider, and Sivan~\cite{DBLP:conf/sigecom/LiuLPSS21} obtain the first Efficient PTAS (i.e., a $1+\epsilon$ approximation for any constant $\epsilon> 0$) for the free order (best order) case when the arrival order can be determined by the algorithm (the task of selecting the optimal order is NP-hard~\cite{DBLP:conf/sigecom/0001SZ20}).
+In terms of competitive ratio for the free order case, very recently, Peng and Tang~\cite{PT22} (FOCS'22), obtain a 0.725-competitive algorithm, that substantially improves the state-of-the-art 0.669 ratio by Correa, Saona and Ziliotto~\cite{DBLP:journals/mp/CorreaSZ21}.